eeshvardasikcm/shrota-dev/README.md

 - Shrota icons in App for all resolutions
   - Full HD image creation
     - shapes and text outlined
-      - simple shapes and text outlined ❎
       - level 2 shapes and text outlined
-      - level 3 shapes and text outlined ❎
     - colors painted
   - Image converted to lower quality
   - Images added to Shrota app in Android Studio